2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

  : "word hello" &rarr; `hello`

 ## Using Dragon Mode
-Another option is to switch to `dragon mode` using the "dragon mode" command in [my Talon speech_toggle.py][], which puts Talon in a sleeping state and wakes up Dragon for you to use Dragon directly.
+Another option is to switch to `dragon mode` using the "dragon mode" command in [speech_toggle.py][], which puts Talon in a sleeping state and wakes up Dragon for you to use Dragon directly.
 Some users who are familiar with Dragon already or do a lot of prose dictation might prefer this approach.

 **Go Practice!**
 Practice outputting some text.
 Keep notes on which words or phrases don't work as expected so you can tune later.
 {: .notice}

 # Formatters
-Example from [my Talon formatters.py][]
+Example from Starter Pack [formatters.py][]
 When writing code, words often need to be formatted, e.g. snake_case, camelCase, etc. It's handy to have a set of text formatting commands which will capture a string of words then format the output.

 (dunder | camel | snake | kebab | pack | title | allcaps | dubstring | string)+ \<dgndictation> [over]